JPGibb/SimplyRugby/README.md

 # SimplyRugby
-Written for an assessment in College, A simple application for managing the skill record for player in a rugby squad
+Written for an assessment in College, A simple application for managing the skill record for player in a rugby squad.

+Written in Java